 The Perfect 2 Days Hong Kong Itinerary

 As one of the most important cities in Asia, Hong Kong packs the perfect mix of architecture, landmarks, museums, stunning views, and rich history.
 From the chaotic streets of Kowloon chock-full with museums, markets and some of Hong Kong’s quirkiest cafes to the historically rich, skyscraper-studded streets of Hong Kong Central – Hong Kong has something for everyone!
-So much so that the city is well-known as one of Asia’s top destinations.

 Added to that, Hong Kong has a highly efficient and extensive transit network allowing you to get from one place to another quickly.
 So, whether you have two days in Hong Kong or more, getting around the city couldn’t be easier.

 Before planning a Hong Kong trip, you should probably know that it is much more expensive than other Asian destinations, like Taiwan or Japan.
 However, that shouldn’t deter you from visiting!
 Hong Kong is a great city to explore and a firm favorite among culture seekers, shoppers, foodies, and even outdoor enthusiasts.

 If you are, however, visiting Hong Kong on a budget, these affordable activities in HK will come in handy.

 2 Days in Hong Kong Itinerary – Day 1